Term deposits for kids

 What happens when junior turns 18?

-When the account holder turns 18, some term deposit accounts start to levy tax, or they may change the interest rate, so you need to find out what happens so you don't get any unpleasant surprises.
+When the account holder turns 18, some term deposit accounts start to levy tax, or they may change the interest rate, It’s important to check the terms early so you’re not caught off guard.